keishoo4/LBYARCH-MP2/README.md

   - Or click the **green triangle** icon *(Start Without Debugging)*

 #### Open Solution
-1. Double click the .slnx file in "...\DotProductSIMD\DotProductSIMD.slnx"
+1. Double click the .slnx file in `...\DotProductSIMD\DotProductSIMD.slnx`
 2. On the top toolbar, set the following:
   - **Solution Configuration:** `Debug` or `Release`
   - **Solution Platform:** `x64`